aalabr/hello-world/README.md

     - Do not lie on you monther.
     - Cut your hair by yourself.
     - Chew on the right side only.
-    - Do not bike on flattires.
+    - Do not bike on flat tires.
     - Sleep on your stomach
     - Lie on your gf